 All of these people, along with readers from their sites, will be part of the Discord experience, and we're planning some very special things, such as livestreams, roundtable discussions, regular hangouts, and perhaps… a podcast?
 (Stay tuned on that.)

-If you haven’t signed up for our Discord yet, it’s easy.
-Just subscribe to our Steward tier (subscriptions start at just $10 a month) and we’ll send you a special code that will let you in to the Discord.
+If you haven't signed up for our Discord yet, it's easy.
+Just become a paid subscriber and we'll send you a special code that will let you in to the Discord.

 You’ll be required to set up an account on Discord, if you don’t have one already.
 The desktop app is also handy, but it works fine in browser as well.